-All requests should be forwarded or referred to the School Admissions Team at Education Services.
+All requests should be forwarded or referred to the School Admissions Team, Education Division, Nottingham City Council.
 Such requests will need to made in writing and can be from the parent/carer of a child and/or the Head Teacher of the child's present school.
 The admission authority will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned.

-A copy of the Council's accelerated/delayed school admissions policy can be found at www.nottinghamcity.gov.uk/schooladmissions
+A copy of the Council's accelerated/delayed school admissions policy can be found at www.nottinghamcity.gov.uk/admissionarrangements.